makrai/notes/naseem2204-benchmark-mental-pretrained.md

   trained and fine-tuned to achieve benchmark performance on various PHS tasks on social media
   * trained on a health-related corpus collected from user-generated content
-  * the first largescale study to train, release and test a domainspecific PLM for PHS tasks on social media
+  * the first large-scale study to train, release and test a domain-specific PLM for PHS tasks on social media
-  * PHS-BERT outperforms other SOTA PLMs on 25 datasets from different social media platforms related to 7 different PHS tasks,
+  * PHS-BERT outperforms other SOTA PLMs on 25 datasets from different social media platforms related to 7 different PHS tasks

 # 2 Related Work